taidaesal/vulkano_tutorial/docs/section_1.md

 `alpha` lets us set the blending factor for the `Image`s.
 This can be used for very specific effects if you want, but for most use-cases it's fine to just do what we do here.

-`format` is the format of the `Image`s.
+`image_format` is the format of the `Image`s.
 Remember that an `Image` is, in effect, a multi-dimensional array.
 The format is how we record the number of array dimensions as well as the type of data being stored in the array.

-`dimensions` is just the size of our window.
-There are actually a number of complications with how drivers decide what counts as a "sensible" image size.
-Using Vulkano we can mostly ignore that and just ask our `winit` window what size it requires.

-There are too many arguments being passed to `Swapchain::start` to be worth covering here, particularly since we'll be using the code listed above throughout the rest of our tutorial.
+There are too many arguments being passed to `Swapchain::new` to be worth covering here, particularly since we'll be using the code listed above throughout the rest of our tutorial.
 It's safe to leave it alone until you decide to explore the more complete range of options `Swapchain` gives us.

 #### Shaders